PurpurMC/Purpur/.github/ISSUE_TEMPLATE/performance_problem.md

 ## Other
 <!--
   Please include other helpful information below.
-Spark report can come in handy.
+A Spark report can come in handy.
   The more information we receive, the quicker and more effective we can be at finding the solution to the issue.
 -->